15 Gentle Exercises to Tone Your Post-Baby Belly (Safe for Postpartum Recovery)

-These 15 exercises are perfect whether you’re 6 weeks postpartum or 2 years in.
-They’re all beginner-friendly, require zero equipment (or just a mat), and most importantly, they won’t hurt your healing body.
+These 15 exercises are ideal whether you’re 6 weeks postpartum or 2 years in.
+They’re beginner-friendly, require minimal equipment, and most importantly, they won’t strain your healing body.

-Always get clearance from your doctor or pelvic-floor physical therapist before starting, especially in the first 12 weeks.
+Always consult your doctor or pelvic-floor physical therapist before starting any exercise routine, especially in the first 12 weeks postpartum.

 1. Deep Belly Breathing (Diaphragmatic Breathing)

-The foundation of EVERY postpartum core exercise.
-Lie on your back, knees bent.
-Inhale deeply through your nose so your belly rises (not your chest).
-Exhale slowly and gently draw your belly button toward your spine.
-Do 10 slow breaths, 3 times a day.
-This re-activates your transverse abdominis (nature’s built-in corset).
+This is the foundation of every postpartum core exercise.
+Lie on your back with knees bent.
+Inhale deeply through your nose, allowing your belly to rise.
+Exhale slowly and draw your belly button toward your spine.
+Perform 10 slow breaths, 3 times a day.
+This exercise reactivates your transverse abdominis.

 2. Pelvic Tilts

 Lie on your back or sit on a birth ball.
 Gently rock your pelvis back and forth (tuck and tilt).
-10–15 reps.
-Amazing for lower back pain and waking up the deep core.
+Perform 10–15 reps.
+This exercise is excellent for alleviating lower back pain and activating the deep core.

 3. Heel Slides

-Lie on your back, knees bent.
-Exhale and slide one heel out until your leg is straight, then pull it back in while keeping your core lightly engaged.
+Lie on your back with knees bent.
+Exhale and slide one heel out until your leg is straight, then pull it back in while keeping your core engaged.
 Alternate legs, 10 each side.
-Great for reconnecting abs and pelvic floor.
+This exercise helps reconnect the abs and pelvic floor.

 4. Toe Taps (Marching)

-Same starting position.
-Lift one foot a few inches off the floor, then lower.
-Alternate.
-Keep your back flat on the floor — no arching!
-12–15 per side.
+Start in the same position.
+Lift one foot a few inches off the floor, then lower it.
+Alternate sides.
+Ensure your back remains flat on the floor.
+Perform 12–15 reps per side.

 5. Seated Belly Scoops

 Sit on a chair or birth ball.
-Exhale and gently pull baby belly in as if you’re hugging your baby with your abs.
-Hold 5 seconds, release.
-15 reps.
-You can do this while nursing or scrolling Instagram.
+Exhale and gently pull your belly in as if hugging your baby with your abs.
+Hold for 5 seconds, then release.
+Perform 15 reps.
+This can be done while nursing or during other activities.

 6. Bird-Dog (on knees or standing)

-On all fours (or standing), extend opposite arm and leg while keeping your torso perfectly still.
-Hold 3 seconds, switch.
-8–10 per side.
-Fantastic for stability and back strength.
+On all fours (or standing), extend the opposite arm and leg while keeping your torso stable.
+Hold for 3 seconds, then switch sides.
+Perform 8–10 reps per side.
+This exercise is fantastic for stability and back strength.

 7. Dead Bug (modified)

-Lie on back, arms up, knees bent at 90°.
-Slowly lower opposite arm and leg toward the floor without letting your back arch.
-8–12 per side.
-One of the BEST diastasis-safe core strengtheners.
+Lie on your back with arms up and knees bent at 90°.
+Slowly lower the opposite arm and leg toward the floor without letting your back arch.
+Perform 8–12 reps per side.
+This is one of the best diastasis-safe core strengtheners.

 8. Side-Lying Leg Lifts

-Lie on your side, bottom knee bent for stability.
-Lift top leg slowly and lower.
-15 per side.
-Tones obliques and hips (hello, love handles!).
+Lie on your side with the bottom knee bent for stability.
+Lift the top leg slowly and lower it.
+Perform 15 reps per side.
+This exercise tones the obliques and hips.

 9. Bridge (Glute Bridge)

-Lie on back, knees bent.
-Squeeze glutes and lift hips while gently engaging core.
-Hold 3 seconds, lower.
-12–15 reps.
-Your butt and core will thank you.
+Lie on your back with knees bent.
+Squeeze your glutes and lift your hips while gently engaging your core.
+Hold for 3 seconds, then lower.
+Perform 12–15 reps.
+This exercise benefits both your glutes and core.

 10. Standing Side Crunches

-Stand tall.
-Slide one hand down the side of your leg while gently crunching to that side.
-15 per side.
-Safe oblique work without straining the midline.
+Stand tall and slide one hand down the side of your leg while gently crunching to that side.
+Perform 15 reps per side.
+This exercise safely works the obliques without straining the midline.

 11. Cat-Cow Stretch

 On all fours, alternate arching and rounding your back.
-Feels amazing and gently mobilizes the entire core.
+This stretch feels amazing and gently mobilizes the entire core.

 12. Wall Angels

-Stand with back against wall.
-Slowly slide arms up and down like making snow angels.
-Helps posture (which instantly makes your belly look flatter) and opens chest.
+Stand with your back against a wall.
+Slowly slide your arms up and down as if making snow angels.
+This exercise helps improve posture and opens the chest.

 13. Transverse Abdominis Marches (on back or standing)

 Imagine pulling your hip bones together while marching in place.
-Do this anytime — washing dishes, brushing teeth, pushing the stroller.
+This can be done anytime, such as while washing dishes or brushing teeth.

 14. Kneeling Plank Hold (or Incline Plank)

-Start on knees or use a countertop.
+Start on your knees or use a countertop.
 Hold a straight line from head to knees for 10–30 seconds.
 Build up slowly.
-This is gold for rebuilding core strength.
+This exercise is excellent for rebuilding core strength.

 15. Seated Ball Circles (if you have a birth ball)

-Sit on the ball and gently circle hips clockwise and counterclockwise.
-Super gentle oblique and pelvic floor activation.
+Sit on the ball and gently circle your hips clockwise and counterclockwise.
+This exercise provides gentle oblique and pelvic floor activation.

 Bonus Tips for Faster Results

-- Do these 4–5 times a week (even 10 minutes makes a difference).
+• Perform these exercises 4–5 times a week.
+Even 10 minutes can make a difference.

-- Still have diastasis recti?
-Read my full guide on healing abdominal separation safely.
+• If you have diastasis recti, read the full guide on healing abdominal separation safely.